Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: Introduction

-To showcase the capabilities of \name{}, we deployed it in the context of geofencing that combines metrics using a robust machine learning model and classifies the communications as originating from inside or outside of a predefined restricted area.
-We deploy and test our system in two different building complexes, in urban settings, where mobile phones are not allowed.
-In the two deployments, we install six and ten uplink receivers, respectively.
-Each uplink receiver is equipped with two directional antennas oriented in opposite directions, allowing the receiver to estimate the signal's direction based on the signal strength ratio between the antennas.
-We developed a data collection platform with multiple UEs continuously re-connecting to the cellular network to obtain a large dataset of connection attempts from inside and outside the building complex.
+To showcase the capabilities of \name{}, we deployed it in the context of geofencing that combines metrics using a robust machine learning model.
+After aggregating the signal characteristics, the model classifies the communications as originating from inside or outside of a predefined restricted area.
+We deployed and tested our system in two different building complexes in urban settings where mobile phones are not allowed.
+In the two deployments, we installed six and ten uplink receivers, respectively.
+We also developed a platform with multiple UEs continuously re-connecting to the cellular network, in order to obtain a large dataset of connection attempts from inside and outside the building complex.
 Using \name{}, we achieved 99.7\% geofencing accuracy.

-To test the robustness of the system, we evaluated it on data collected on different days, ensuring different conditions to the training set.
-After a year, without retraining the models, we tested again its geofencing performance against real phones and achieved a 94\% geofencing rate, with most of the locations having a near-perfect success rate.
+Finally, we evaluated \name{} on a real-world 5G SA network.
+First, we validated that \name{} can process multiple 5G cells on the same frequency, as well as measure signal characteristics from UEs connecting to a 100 MHz 5G TDD cell.
+Then, we evaluated \name{} on a large open field against a commercial smartphone.
+This evaluation showed that existing LTE features are still valid in the context of 5G SA, and there is only marginal time overhead in the collection of 5G SA signal characteristics, compared to LTE.

 In summary, we make the following contributions: \begin{itemize}